joeattardi/picmo/docs/docs/02 - usage/09 - keyboard-navigation.md

 When searching, the search results can be closed by pressing the `Escape` key.
 This will return to the main emoji grid.

+When there are search results, pressing the `Enter` or `Down Arrow` key will set focus to the emoji search results.

+On the top row of search results, pressing the `Up Arrow` key will set focus back to the search field.

 ## Category selection

 When a category tab is highlighted, the category can be changed by pressing the `Left Arrow` and `Right Arrow` keys.